-DRAFT Areas of Focus Fiscal Year 2025
+DRAFT Areas of Focus Fiscal Year 2026

 Disability Rights Arizona (DRAZ) is the federally designated Protection and Advocacy System for the State of Arizona.
 DRAZ's mission is to assist Arizonans with disabilities to promote and protect their legal rights to independence, justice, and equality.
 Protection and Advocacy agencies throughout the United States work towards ensuring that the human and civil rights of persons with disabilities are protected.
 DRAZ represents individuals and classes of individuals in negotiations, administrative proceedings, alternative dispute resolution, and litigation.
-DRAZ develops and provides legal rights information, conducts virtual and in-person outreach and training, and provides self-advocacy materials.
-DRAZ conducts virtual and in-person monitoring and investigates allegations of abuse and neglect involving facilities serving people with disabilities.
+DRAZ develops and provides legal rights information, conducts outreach and training, and provides selfadvocacy materials.
+DRAZ conducts monitoring and investigates allegations of abuse and neglect involving facilities serving people with disabilities.